whiteblock/genesis-examples/gossipsub/gossip.md

 This example shows how to deploy 4 Gossipsub nodes and 1 Orchestra node on a test network.

+### Private Key Generation
+The following tool was used to generate the keys used in this test: https://github.com/agencyenterprise/pem-utils.
+This tool provides utility to create pem files and IPFS id's from them.
+The private keys in the `pems` directory are pre-generated keys using this tooling.

 ## Services

 ### gossipsub